Virtual access

 AI in cardiothoracic imaging: Ready for clinical implementation?

-Prof. Rozemarijn Vliegenthart (University of Groningen, the Netherlands)
+Prof. Rozemarijn Vliegenthart (University Medical Center Groningen, the Netherlands)

 Prof. Bartłomiej W. Papież (Big Data Institute, University of Oxford, UK)